poVoq/conversejs-ubports/README.md

 # ConverseJS for Ubuntu Touch

 This is a HTML5 wrapper for the [ConverseJS](https://github.com/conversejs/converse.js/) Jabber / XMPP chat client to run it on Ubuntu Touch mobile devices.
 Thanks a lot to the ConverseJS team, they did all the hard work!

-Please note that this is just a HTML5 wrapper with minimal CSS changes to the ConverseJS mobile view mode.
+Please note that this is just a HTML5 wrapper with minimal CSS changes to the ConverseJS fullscreen view mode.
 Please report issues related to the actual Javascript XMPP client in the upstream issue tracker linked above.

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/conversejs.povoq)